coq-community/coq-art/README.md

 For more information, see the [book website][book-url] and the [publisher's website][publisher-url].

+This repository is also used as the source for the following [web site][community-url].

 The repository is structured as follows.

 ### Book chapters